 Irrespective of where you wish to locate yourself, a crucial decision facing you if you head to Taiwan is what sort of school you want to work in.
 One option are the ubiquitous but casual buxibans, or cram schools, which pander to the Chinese belief in success in education.
 Children are pushed hard, and study for most of their waking lives.
 Working in these schools means short and flexible contracts, and contact with ambitious, if tired, students.
 For a more stable and long-term proposition, mainstream public and private kindergarten and schools offer relatively generous packages to well-qualified teachers.
 Posts are also often available in colleges and universities for teachers with tertiary qualifications.

 Taiwan is a great choice – the people are friendly, there is a buzzing social and cultural scene, the people are friendly and the infrastructure is solid.
 It must be noted, however, that Taiwan has one of the lowest birth rates in the world, which has put a great deal of pressure on the school system to streamline classrooms and curricula.
 While positions are definitely available, a decision to head to Taiwan should be well-researched and explored.
-The Chichester College TESOL trainers will help you make the right decision and get in touch with the right people.
+The Chichester College TEFL trainers will help you make the right decision and get in touch with the right people.

 This city needs little introduction.
 With its controversial colonial history, Hong Kong bristles with relics of its British past, and English is widely spoken.
 However, as it moves into closer ties with China, many Hong Kong families are concerned for the longevity of the English skills in the young generation.
 Language tuition centres focusing on English language skills in young learners offer generous salaries and pleasant working conditions in one of Asia's most modern cities.
-With your certificate in TESOL from Chichester College, you will be welcomed into the team of over 40 teachers – make friends, and use this as an opportunity to explore the real far-east!
+With your certificate in TEFL from Chichester College, you will be welcomed into the team of over 40 teachers – make friends, and use this as an opportunity to explore the real far-east!

 It is no secret that China has a voracious appetite for teachers.
 With its sprawling cities and young population, teachers are in need – both foreign and Chinese.
 Chichester College has teamed up with two well-established and reputable institutions in China to ensure that if you choose China, your experience of English teaching will be positive and rewarding.
-Positions are available for graduates of the Chichester College TESOL course, and a variety of teaching positions can be chosen.
+Positions are available for graduates of the Chichester College TEFL course, and a variety of teaching positions can be chosen.

 In Shanghai and its surrounds, work with young learners in small groups.
 This highly successful chain of schools is owned and managed by an American team under the Disney banner.